Push dagger: American push dagger

-The push dagger appears to originate in the 19th-century Southern United States.
+The push dagger originates in the 19th-century Southern United States.
 Politicians wore them into state and federal buildings, even the United States Capitol.
 As a concealable weapon, the push dagger was a favorite choice of civilian owners requiring a discreet knife capable of being used for personal protection.
 Before the development of reliable small pistols such as the derringer, the push dagger was especially popular among riverboat gamblers and residents of the larger towns and cities of the Old Southwest, particularly gamblers and émigrés from the city of New Orleans, Louisiana.

 The New Orleans-style push dagger was known as the gimlet knife.
 The gimlet knife had a short 2 in blade with a "gimlet" or T-handle.
-It was a common weapon in the city during the 1800s and was usually slipped into a boot or concealed inside a coat sleeve or else hung on a waistcoat button by a strap attached to the knife's leather sheath.
+It was a common weapon in the city during the 1800s and was usually slipped into a boot or concealed inside a coat sleeve or hung on a waistcoat button by a strap attached to the knife's leather sheath.
 The gimlet knife was used in so many riots, fights, and murders in New Orleans that the city passed an ordinance in 1879 prohibiting anyone within city limits from selling, offering or exhibiting such a weapon for sale.

 The push dagger also was a favorite weapon in 19th-century San Francisco, California.
-The San Francisco style of push dagger tended to have a slightly longer blade than that of the gimlet knife and was most often equipped with a T-handle made of walrus ivory.
+The San Francisco style of push dagger tended to have a slightly longer blade than the gimlet knife and was most often equipped with a T-handle made of walrus ivory.

 Stoßdolch

 During the latter half of the 19th century, the push dagger also enjoyed a brief period of popularity in Britain and Central Europe, particularly in Germany, where it was called the Stoßdolch or Faustmesser, meaning "push-dagger" and "fist-knife", respectively.
-The weapon is thought to have been introduced there in the mid-1800s by foreign sailors visiting North German ports.
-German cutlery makers began to manufacture domestic versions of the design, often set in nickel-silver mountings.
+The weapon was introduced there in the mid-1800s by foreign sailors visiting North German ports.
+German cutlery makers began manufacturing domestic versions of the design, often set in nickel-silver mountings.
 The Stoßdolch was sold primarily as a self-defense weapon for travelers, salesmen, and others who required a compact, concealable weapon.
 Push daggers continued to be sold in Britain and Europe through the end of the 19th century, when the combination of more effective police forces and the availability of inexpensive small handguns caused a substantial decline in sales and usage of push daggers and other types of specialized fighting knives.